mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

 - The slot `row` has had these props removed: `containerWidth`, `position`.
 - The slot `row` has typed props now.
 - The slot `headerFilterCell` has had these props removed: `filterOperators`.
+- All slots are now strongly typed, previously were `React.JSXElementConstructor<any>`.

 <!-- ### Rename `components` to `slots` -->